jeanadrien/evrythng-scala-sdk/README.md

 val env = Environment.operatorApi("MY-OPERATOR-API-KEY")

-// Create an read a thng
+// Create and read a Thng
 (for {
     create <- env.post[Thng, Thng]("/thngs", Thng(
                   name = Some("This is a test")